giesselmann/nanopype/docs/usage.md

 Nanopype expects a **config.yaml** in the root of the processing directory.
 A template with default values is found in the nanopype repository.
 You can either edit the parameters within the file or override them from the command line:

-    snakemake --config threads_basecalling=16 [OPTIONS...]
-[FILE]
+    snakemake [OPTIONS...]
+[FILE] --config threads_basecalling=16

 For all available options please refer to the [snakemake](https://snakemake.readthedocs.io/en/stable) documentation.
 Particularly interesting are:

 * -n / --dryrun : Print required steps but do not execute, useful to check before e.g. cluster submissions
-* -j / --cores / --jobs : In local mode: Number of provided cores; In cluster mode: number of jobs submitted at the same time
+* -j / --cores / --jobs : In local mode: number of provided cores; In cluster mode: number of jobs submitted at the same time
 * -k / --keep-going : Continue execution of independent jobs, in case of errors